chibiboba/JS-202/Practice Problems/Lesson 2.md

 - Since `img` has `display: inline-block` meaning that is an `inline-block` element, we can compute dimensions directly from CSS properties.

-- Since `div` uses `border-box` sizing, it must include have a width and height of at least 580 px and 360 pixels.
+- Since `div` uses `border-box` sizing, we include the dimensions of `img` as well as `div`'s borders, padding, and margin.
 Though we don't typically count margins in determining an element's width and height, we need to include them here when calculating how much space we need in the `div`.

 - Horizontally, the `div` element needs 580 pixels.
   - border: 4 pixels left, 4 pixels right